liavassif/BU-TD/README.md

 A folder with all the learned models and a log file will be created under the `data/results` folder.

+## Extracting scene structures
+Code will be added soon.

 ## Paper
 If you find our work useful in your research or publication, please cite our work: